 - 1. Include a list of safety measure(s) you will use for Trial #2 and what major areas you feel need safety improvements. - 2.
 Do you anticipate there to be motion on Object C?
 If so, in which direction? - 3.
+In the space below, draw a "before" picture of your model.
+Then, run Trial #2.
+Draw an "after" picture of your model after Trial #2 is complete.

-Record a video as you run Trial #2 (or take before & after pictures of your model). - 4.
-How do you know the safety measures you added worked? - 5.
-Record data in the table in Section V of this handout, and explain what happened.
+- 4. How do you know the safety measures you added worked? - 5.
+Record data in the table at the end of this document.
+Explain what happened.
 Was your hypothesis correct?